 program which maintains the ongoing awareness of information security, vulnerabilities, and threats to an information system.

-OCIO provides Certification and Accreditation services through a proven engagement methodology that ensures customer readiness and efficient delivery, minimizing impact to your technology support teams.
+DOI Office of the Chief Information Officer (OCIO) provides A&A accreditation services through a proven methodology that ensures customer readiness and efficient delivery, minimizing impact to your technology support teams.

-OCIO's Information Systems Security Line of Business Center of Excellence (ISSLOB COE) performs the development, update and review of all required security documentation, provide C&A consultation services to the information system personnel, and performs an independent assessment on the information system to ensure all required system security controls are in place, implemented correctly and operating as intended.
-All services are implemented in accordance with the guidelines specified within NIST 800-37, Certification and Accreditation.
+OCIO's Information Systems Security Line of Business Center of Excellence (ISSLOB COE) performs the development, update and review of all required security documentation, provide A&A consultation services to the information system personnel, and performs an independent assessment on the information system to ensure all required system security controls are in place, implemented correctly and operating as intended.

 Our A&A Services

 In the Initiation Phase, the policy analyst (OCIO) analyzes the security documentation supporting the information system.
 The purpose of the initiation phase is to ensure that the Authorizing Official (AO) and the client's Chief Information Security Officer (CISO) are in agreement with the contents of the System Security Plan (SSP).
 In the Initiation Phase we review or update the following documentation:

 The assessment is a comprehensive analysis of the management, operational, and technical security controls in an information system, made in support of A&A. The purpose of our assessment is to determine if the controls are implemented correctly, operating as intended and producing the desired control described in the System Security Plan.
 Activities include: